strapi/strapi/docs/3.0.0-beta.x/guides/client.md

 To do so, we will update some configurations.

-You have to cut your `github` configs from `./config/hook.json` to set them in `./config/environments/development.json`.
+You have to move your `github` configs from `./config/hook.json` to `./config/environments/development.json`, then remove it from the `hook.json` file.

 And in your GitHub hook, you will have to replace `strapi.config.hook.github` by `strapi.config.currentEnvironment.github` to access to the configs.